 These clever little gadgets are worn for the duration of your challenge to record your race time so you know what to beat next year!
-We’re still finalising details, but most likely it will be something you’ll strap around your ankle, wrist or of course your Super gadget/gizmo wherever is most comfortable for you.
+We’re still finalising details, but most likely it will be something you’ll strap around your ankle, wrist or, perhaps on your Super gadget/gizmo, wherever is most comfortable for you.
 If you’re in a relay team, you’ll need to pass it on to the next teammate in the transition area when you’ve finished your stage.
 Please don’t forget to leave the timers in the dedicated baskets when you cross the finish line.

 How will I find my way in the water?

 We’ll have brightly coloured buoys marking the route.
 We’ll also have a big swim safety team in paddle boats at the ready to help anyone who needs it and who will redirect you if you go off course.
 (Don’t worry it’s perfectly normal to swim a little off course.
 We’ll make sure you don’t go too far!)

 If I don’t complete my stage/challenge, will I still get a goody bag, T-shirt and medal?